babyduck09/E-Commerce-Analysis/analysis.md

 **Product Insights**

-*Top Products by Profit Margin:* Categories like bed, bath & table, health & beauty, sports & leisure, and computers & accessories are top performers in terms of profit margin, with each category contributing between 7K to 13K units.
+*Top Products by Total Orders:* Categories like bed, bath & table, health & beauty, sports & leisure, and computers & accessories are top performers in terms of total order, with each category contributing between 9K to 10K units.

 **Payment Methods**

-*Payment Types by State*: Credit card payments dominate across most states, with notable usage in SP (São Paulo), RJ (Rio de Janeiro), and RS (Rio Grande do Sul).
+*Payment Types by State*: Credit card payments dominate across most states, with notable usage in SP (Sao Paulo), RJ (Rio de Janeiro), and RS (Rio Grande do Sul).
 Other payment methods like boleto and vouchers are also used, but to a lesser extent.

 **Geographic Distribution**

-*Customer Distribution*: The map shows a high concentration of customers in urban areas, particularly in the southeastern region of Brazil, indicating regional hotspots for e-commerce activity.
+*Customer Distribution*: There are  high concentration of customers in urban areas, particularly in the southeastern region of Brazil, indicating regional hotspots for e-commerce activity.

 *Seller Distribution*: Similar to customer distribution, sellers are densely populated in southeastern states, aligning with the areas of high customer concentration.

 **Seller Activity**

-*Average Active Sellers by Month*: There is a noticeable peak in the number of active sellers in May (508.67), suggesting a seasonal increase in seller activity, potentially tied to sales events or promotional periods.
+*Average Active Sellers by Month*: There is a noticeable peak in the number of active sellers in Jan-2017 (122), suggesting a seasonal increase in seller activity, potentially tied to sales events or promotional periods.

+**Customer Retention Rate (CRR) Overview:**

+There's a noticeable peak in the CRR for the state of RR in 2018 compared to the 2017 figures of other states.
+This could indicate a specific improvement or change in business practices in RR that year.

+Other states have data from 2017, suggesting that the company's customer retention efforts were more stable or uniform across these states during that year.